monastyrskyy/monastyrskyy.github.io/_posts/2019-7-12-real_estate_predictions.md

 ### Model Ensembling

-In perhaps the second or third iteration of this project, I'd like to learn more about model ensembling and implement it in this project.
+Perhaps in the second or third iteration of this project, I'd like to learn more about model ensembling and implement it in this project.